ckigenk/WCS-AMR-2026/Computational_Practical_2_Accessing_Data_and_Quality_Control.md

 ## Downloading raw data<a name="intro"></a>
 Let's assess the sequence data quality of an isolate of *Klebsiella pneumoniae* (ERR4095909).
 We will download this sequence data from the European Nucleotide Archive, a data archive which contains public sequencing data from thousands of bacterial sequencing projects.
 ERR4095909 is the accession number which allows you to find this data in the public archives.

-### Step1: Open the terminal and change your working directory to the directory with the files for this practical, which is a folder called cp2.
+### Step 1: Open the terminal and change your working directory to the directory with the files for this practical, which is a folder called cp2.

 ```
 cd /home/data/cp2